-This is the most common wiring for the C80 controller.
+This is the most common wiring for the C160/C160M controller.
 To use this wiring:

-- 1) Install a jumper between the two rightmost terminals. - 2) Hookup the positive side of your load (and fuse), to the leftmost terminal (of the controller.) - 3) Hookup the negative side of your load to the negative post of your battery bank. - 4) Run a wire from the positive post of your battery bank to the positive terminal $(2^{nd} \text{ from right})$. - 5) Run a wire from the negative post of your battery bank to the negative terminals (3rd from right..) - 6) Hookup your turbine directly to your batteries (via a blocking diode or rectifier if applicable.)
+- 1) Install a jumper between the two rightmost terminals (of the controller.) - 2) Hookup the positive side of your load (and fuse), to the leftmost terminal (of the controller.) - 3) Hookup the negative side of your load to the negative post of your battery bank. - 4) Run a wire from the positive post of your battery bank to the positive terminal (2nd from right) A breaker is highly recommended - 5) Run a wire from the negative post of your battery bank to the negative terminal (3rd from right..) - 6) Hookup your turbine directly to your batteries via a breaker (or fuse), disconnect switch and blocking diode or rectifier as applicable.

 Please note: this controller does not include a blocking diode or an A/C to D/C rectifier, as these are specific to your application.
-If you are using the controller with a DC turbine or solar panels, you may need to purchase a blocking diode.
+If you are using this controller with a DC turbine or solar panels, you may need to purchase a blocking diode.
 A/C turbines require rectification from A/C to D/C.

 Standard Disconnect Wiring for 12 and 24 volt systems.
-Coleman Air C80 Diversion Controller